Restoring Strength and Stability After Childbirth

 Core Strengthening Exercises: These exercises are designed to improve the strength and coordination of the core muscles.

-Education and Lifestyle Adjustments: Education about posture, proper lifting techniques, and other lifestyle adjustments play a crucial role in rehabilitation.
+Education and Lifestyle Adjustments: Education about posture, proper lifting techniques, and other lifestyle adjustments plays a crucial role in rehabilitation.
 Learning how to engage and relax pelvic muscles correctly is essential for effective recovery.

 Use of Technology and Tools: Technologies such as Biofeedback can enhance pelvic floor muscle awareness and performance.
 They evaluate muscle contraction effectiveness and train muscles to regain function.